LP-Atkins/r5Reloaded_LoadOutMenu/README.md

 	To access the favourites menu simply click on the 'Open Fav Menu' button.

 	**NOTE** This will only work if tgive command is enabled.

+## How do I add custom weapons & abilties?
+	1.)
+Once you launch the program an INI file should be generated, (if it doesn't contain the settings click the 'Save Fav' button to force it to.
+	2.)
+Under the "Custom Weapon" and "Custom Ability" Heading in the INI file there should be a few keys that have been generated with instructions.

+	Should look like this:
+		weapCmd_0	<- The 0 in this case is the index, 0-99 are supported.
+		weapName_0	<- Both name and command must be valid or it wont be shown.

+	Example:

+	[Custom Weapon]
+	weapCmd_0=mp_weapon_bfg9000 optic_theopticyouwant mag_themagyouwant attachment_etc
+	weapName_0=BFG9000
+	[Custom Ability]
+	abilityCmd_0=mp_ability_iddqd
+	abilityName_0=Degreelessness mode

+## The window wont pop up anywhere but the program is running?
+	It may have saved a bad location for the x and y position, if this happens close the program and edit the INI file and remove the xPos and yPos keys.

 # Help My Antivirus is blocking this!:
 	Windows AV (machine learning algorithm) originally falsly flagged this, I submitted the exe to Microsoft